O magnum mysterium (Lauridsen): History

 The American composer Morten Lauridsen is professor of composition at the USC Thornton School of Music.

-He wrote his setting of "O magnum mysterium" in 1994, on a commission from the Los Angeles Master Chorale, by Marshall Rutter for his wife Terry Knowles.
+He wrote his setting of "O magnum mysterium" in 1994, on a commission from Marshall Rutter of the Los Angeles Master Chorale, for his wife Terry Knowles.

 The composition was first performed at the Dorothy Chandler Pavilion in Los Angeles on 18 December 1994 by the Los Angeles Master Chorale, conducted by Paul Salamunovich.
 It was published in 1995 by Southern Music Publishing.
 The popular setting was often performed and recorded and became one of Lauridsen's signature pieces.
 Sandra Dackow wrote an arrangement for strings.

-Text and music
+Text and Music

 The Latin text "O magnum mysterium" is a Gregorian chant from the fifth responsory of nine for Vigil on Christmas Day.
 It reflects first oxen and donkey next to the manger as first mentioned in Isaiah 1:3. and traditionally related to the nativity of Jesus as a symbol for the mystery of the self-abasement of God in his Incarnation.
 In a second theme, the text is based on the greeting of Elizabeth welcoming Mary when she visits.

-The text was set to music by composers over the centuries, including Palestrina, Tomás Luis de Victoria and Francis Poulenc.
+The text was set to music by composers over the centuries, including Palestrina, Tomás Luis de Victoria, Francis Poulenc, and Jennifer Higdon.
 Lauridsen set the text as a motet for SATB choir.

+Composition

+Inspiration

 The composer said that he was inspired by a 1633 painting from the Norton Simon Museum, Zurbarán's Still Life with Lemons, Oranges and a Rose (1633), which has been interpreted as symbolism for the Virgin Mary.

+Morten Lauridsen wrote in the Wall Street Journal:

+Lauridsen remembered that he worked on the composition for six months.

+Intentions

 He described his intentions: "I wanted this piece to resonate immediately and deeply into the core of the listener, to illumine through sound."
-Lauridsen remembered that he worked on the composition for six months, and put considerable thinking into a dissonant chord to comment on Mary's sorrow about her son to be killed.
-Lauridsen said further that the work is meant as "a quiet song of profound inner joy", with music expressing both the mystery of the Incarnation and Mary's tenderness for her child.
+He said that the work is meant as "a quiet song of profound inner joy", with music expressing both the mystery of the Incarnation and Mary's tenderness for her child.

+Lauridsen remembered that he put considerable thinking into a dissonant chord to comment on Mary's sorrow about her son to be killed.